 The requirements listed below are the education, licensing, knowledge, skill and/or ability required to be qualified for this position.
-Criminal background check required.

-Paraprofessionals will have knowledge of and the ability to assist in teaching reading, writing and mathematics; or reading, writing and mathematics readiness.
-A paraprofessional will have the ability to model the characteristics of behavior as outlined in NHA's Moral Focus Curriculum.
-In addition, the Paraprofessional should meet one or more of the following requirements:
+Paraprofessionals will be of good personal character and will have knowledge of and the ability to assist in teaching reading, writing, and mathematics; or reading, writing, and mathematics readiness.
+In addition, paraprofessional should meet one or more of the following requirements: